der-carnivore/BingAds-docs/BingAds/scripts/reference/AdSelector.md

 ### Returns:
 |Type|Description|
 |-|-
-[AdSelector](./AdSelector)|The selector with ordering applied.
+[AdSelector](./AdSelector)|Selector with ordering applied.

 ## <a name="withcondition~string-condition~"></a>withCondition(String condition)
-Returns a selector with the specified filtering conditions.
+Returns a selector that limits the ads it returns to those that match the filter criteria.
 Specify the condition parameter in the form, "columnName operator value" where:

 - columnName is the name of a performance metric to order the results by.
 For a list of possible values, see [Supported Columns](#supported-ad-columns).
 If you set columName to a performance metric column name, you must also specify a date range using [forDateRange(String dateRange)](#fordaterange~string-daterange~) or [forDateRange(Object dateFrom, Object dateTo)](#fordaterange~object-datefrom_-object-dateto~).
 - operator is one of the supported [operators](#operators).